 Counties Manukau DHB has been working collaboratively with the Northern Region DHBs to improve regional services provision.
-This work was given further impetus last year when amendments to the NZPH&D Act conferred direct powers to the Minister of Health to direct DHBs to plan collaboratively within their regions.
+This work was given further impetus last year when amendments to the New Zealand Public Health & Disability Act 2000 conferred direct powers to the Minister of Health to direct DHBs to plan collaboratively within their regions.

-The Northern Region is currently working together to develop a Northern Region Health Plan which will focus on long term strategies in the areas of high demand (and high costs) such as diabetes, cardiovascular disease and the health of older people in order to alleviate rising demand for these services.
+The Northern Region has developed a Northern Region Health Plan which focuses on long term strategies in the areas of high demand (and high costs) such as diabetes, cardiovascular disease and the health of older people in order to alleviate rising demand for these services.